 The popular ancient mystic poet Rumi has many devotees and interpreters.
 Shahram Shiva, based in New York is one the the foremost among today’s translators of Rumi’s work.
 Shiva has published 4 books of translations of Rumi work, and produced an audio collection with music.
 In this interview Shiva talks about Rumi and the composition of the new collection “Love Drunk”

 Aamer Hussein, visiting New York, reads from his short-story collection “This Other Salt” and talks with Barbara Nimri Aziz about authors of Arab and South Asian heritage in England and USA. (from our RadioTahrir archive.)
 AamerHussenLondonAuthor1999

 Can the Qur’an be a guide for Muslims and non-Muslims in the modern world?
 Professor of Islamic Studies at University of Johannesburg and author of “The Qur’an: A User’s Guide”, “The Qur’an: A Short Introduction”, and “The Qur’an: Liberation and Pluralism”, Farid Esack, sometimes described as a Muslim liberation theologian, offers an unconventional perspective. (also listen to our January 26, 2015 post)

-In a wide-ranging interview Samuel Hazo speaks about his work at Duquesne University, about “Arab-American” as a literary identity, his novel The Time Remaining (2013), about good and bad poetry, and reads poems from his book The Song of the Horse.
+In a wide-ranging interview Samuel Hazo speaks about his work at Duquesne University, about “Arab-American” as a literary identity, about his novel The Time Remaining (2013), about good and bad poetry, and he reads poems from his book The Song of the Horse.
 This is the final part of his interview with BN Aziz.
 For earlier talks, see our March 26, 2014 and April 2, 2013 podcasts.